 The University of Sydney’s Master, Graduate Diploma and Graduate Certificate of Development Studies provide a critical and multidisciplinary perspective on challenges in the achievement of sustainable solutions to poverty and deprivation in the developing world.

-Units of study include core units (Development: Civil Society and Wellbeing, Development: Communication and Education, and Rethinking Poverty); core elective units (Development Project Evaluation, Culture and Politics of Health Development and Dynamics of Human Rights Violations); and elective units from a range of University of Sydney master's level programs.
+Units of study include core units (Development: Civil Society and Wellbeing, Development: Communication and Education, Rethinking Poverty, Culture and Development: Key Concepts, and Development Studies Dissertation A and B); core elective units (Development Project Evaluation, Culture and Politics of Health Development, Human Rights and International Development and Dynamics of Human Rights Violations); and elective units from a range of University of Sydney master's level programs.

 Upon graduating, students will be in a strong position to seek employment in government, non-government and private sector organisations concerned with development and poverty alleviation.
-Development Studies students also gain the skills to become more effective researchers, planners, educators, administrators and managers.
+Development Studies students can use the skills and knowledge acquired in the programs to become more effective researchers, planners, educators, administrators and managers.